mkb79/audible-cli/README.md

-If you don't want to install `Python` and `audible-cli` on your machine, you can find standalone exe files below or on the [releases](https://github.com/mkb79/audible-cli/releases) page.
-At this moment Windows, Linux and MacOS are supported.
+If you don't want to install `Python` and `audible-cli` on your machine, you can find standalone exe files below or on the [releases](https://github.com/mkb79/audible-cli/releases) page (including beta releases).
+At this moment Windows, Linux and macOS are supported.

 ### Links